- What is NCARB’s Continuum Education Program?

 - What is NCARB?

-NCARB is a nonprofit organization made up of the architectural licensing boards of the 54 U.S. states and territories.
+NCARB is a nonprofit organization that is comprised of and collaborates with the architectural licensing boards of the 55 U.S. states and territories.
 We develop and administer the national programs for licensure candidates and architects that individual boards use to regulate architecture within their jurisdiction.

 - What is my role as an AXP supervisor?

-As an AXP supervisor, you manage the candidate on a daily basis and are ultimately responsible for their work.
-Your main task is to provide work assignments that give your employee the opportunity to develop the knowledge and skills required by the AXP, and provide feedback to guide their professional development.
-You will also review your employee’s experience reports and verify that their work meets the expectations and requirements of the AXP.
-Learn more about your role as an AXP supervisor.
+AXP supervisors manage their candidates on a daily basis and are ultimately responsible for their work.
+You should provide work assignments that give your employee the opportunity to complete the AXP and provide feedback to guide their professional development.
+You will also review, verify, and approve your employee’s experience reports.
+Learn more about your role.

-- What is health, safety, and welfare (HSW)?
+- What is health, safety, and welfare (HSW) when it comes to continuing education??

-Many U.S. licensing boards, as well as the AIA, require architects to earn CEH in topic areas of health, safety, and welfare (HSW) every year.
-All NCARB monographs meet HSW requirements.
-Find out if your board requires CEH in HSW through our licensing requirements tool.
+Many U.S. licensing boards, as well as the AIA, require architects to earn continuing education hours (CEH) in topic areas of Health, Safety, and Welfare (HSW) every year.
+Most NCARB CE courses meet HSW requirements.
+Find out if your board requires CEH in HSW through our Licensing Requirements Tool.

 - What is experience setting O?